24 Litotes Examples in Literature & Pop Culture (+ Definition)

 24 Litotes Examples From Literature, Pop Culture & Everyday Language

 Here are some common examples of litotes in literature, pop culture, and everyday English language.
-Feel free to borrow from our examples or use them to kickstart your creativity.
+Feel free to borrow from our examples or use a phrase to kickstart your creativity.

 Examples of Litotes From Literature